bus710/golang-dev-env-setting/README.md

 ### Get Golang

-As a start, make a directory for the go binary first.
+As the start, make a directory for the go binary first.

 ```
 $ sudo mkdir -p /usr/local/go